angrylaa/minesweeper/README.md

 **************
 ### Installation
 1. Set up an SQL server:
-  a.
   With Docker -> this requires you have Docker installed.
   ```
   docker run --name minesweeper -d -p 2022:5432 -e POSTGRES_PASSWORD=postgres postgres
   ```
-  b.
   If you set up your own server, you'll have to change the credentials.
 2. Install the dependencies required for this:
 ```
 pip install keyboard psycopg2